markreha/cloudworkshop/sdk/docs/development/README.md

 Next Steps
 --------
 After you are able to build the Template applications or the Reference applications you are then ready to start customizing the applications functionality as per your own IoT requirements or per the functionality implemented in the Reference applications.

 Remember, all code should be maintained in the Github Cloud based source control system because code deployed to the Codenvy Cloud IDE and OpenShift PaaS Cloud both uses Github as the source repository.

+You shoudl now be ready to deploy your applications to the Cloud!

 [Back to Top](#getting-started-building-the-iot-apps)